caiodorn/coding-tests/gamesys-user-registration/README.md

 ---------------------

-### What I've included/used in this project (not counting Maven, Spring - the usual):
+### "Extras" included/used in this project:

 *   Swagger (API-first approach, courtesy of [SpringFox](https://springfox.github.io/springfox/docs/current/))

-Although this is a very nice tool, if used as a documentation tool, app code gets easily bloated by its own, thus making it not very pleasant to maintain and go through.
-Another downside of it is that there is no guarantees that the API stays up-to-date with the implementation, nor that the documentation is effectively respected (more on this soon).
-So it is there, with minimal documentation, mainly because Swagger-ui is a neat tool for API testing/development.
+Mainly because Swagger-ui is a neat tool for API testing/development, eliminating the need of using tools like Postman.
+Opted for using API-first approach, which I like better.

 *   [Zalando's Problem API](https://github.com/zalando/problem-spring-web)